firebase/quickstart-unity/dynamic_links/testapp/readme.md

 ## Notes

-* Dynamic Links is not supported on tvOS targets.
+* Dynamic Links is not supported on tvOS.

 ## Building the Sample